 Van, age 26

-There are also special websites such as Caringbridge designed for cancer patients and families to help them keep friends and family updated without having to talk on the phone for hours about what’s going on.
+There are also special websites for cancer patients and families to help them keep friends and family updated.
 These sites typically let you decide who’s able to see your updates – you can make them public, or limit access to only the people you invite.
 If you’re unable to set it up yourself, ask for help from a trusted friend or family member who knows about these kinds of sites and tools.
 Some people send group emails, text messages, or tweets to let friends know when there are changes or updates.
 Some websites will even send out emails or texts for you.
 This can save many phone calls and yet keep the information coming for the caring or even the just curious.

 Think about your ‘‘trigger points” or topics that are too sensitive for you to talk about yet.
 Do you get angry when people question your choice of treatments?
 Maybe this is a topic you’ll have to avoid.
 Does it annoy you when people bring religion into it, saying things like, “God never gives you more than you can handle?”
 Think about the things that people have said or could say that bother you.
 Then, plan a response that’s comfortable for you and cuts off the conversation.
 And once you’ve shared what you wish to share, be prepared to change to another topic.
 Maybe you can say something like “I really get tired of talking about cancer.
 Let’s talk about something else.”